ceph3us/rust-caliburn/README.md

    use this for host cloaks

  * Lower case may be used in IPv6 addresses (but not mixed with upper case)

+ * IRCds commonly use ~ to prefix idents that are unverified, so support those in the ident even though it's techincally not allowed

+ * Some networks (freenooooode!) allow the use of . at the _end_ of hostnames which don't map to real ones (such as `services.`), so we begrudgingly support that

 ## Implementation status